 Titleist DT TruSoft

-The DT TruSoft golf ball has a newly redesigned core and minor technological advancements that make it Titleist’s greatest iteration of the series to date.
+The DT TruSoft golf ball has a newly redesigned core and minor technological advancements, making it Titleist’s greatest iteration of the series to date.

-The 372 smaller tetrahedral dimples on the Titleist Trusoft balls not only beautify the outermost layer of these balls, but they also improve the product’s aerodynamic performance.
+The 372 smaller tetrahedral dimples on the Titleist Trusoft balls beautify the outermost layer of these balls and improve the product’s aerodynamic performance.

-The TruTouch core-based technology, which is incorporated in the 2-piece assembly, is more trustworthy for most high handicappers since it has low compression, which aids in longer shots and lower spins.
+The TruTouch core-based technology, incorporated in the 2-piece assembly, is more trustworthy for most high handicappers since it has low compression, which aids in longer shots and lower spins.

-For the TruSoft, this means that what happens on the inside determines what happens on the outside.
-As a result, the TruCore at the heart of the golf ball has been overhauled and reinvented by the firm.
+For TruSoft, this means that what happens on the inside determines what happens on the outside.
+As a result, the structure at the heart of the golf ball has been overhauled and reinvented by the firm.

 Titleist introduces the DT TruSoft to golfers looking for a long-lasting and trustworthy two-piece golf ball.

-It all starts with the TruSoft golf ball’s center.
+It all starts with the TruSoft golf ball center.

 Looking for Titleist-level performance, durability, and speed at a reasonable price?
 This is just the product you require.